Pholisa-Fatyela/bootcamp/pages/function_intro_practicals.md

 ## More parameters less repetition

-If you create function that takes in 2 parameters, one for the registration number and the other for the location indicator, you need fewer functions to identify a registration number's location.
+If you create a function that takes 2 parameters, one for the registration number and the other for the location indicator, you need fewer functions to identify a registration number's location.

 ```javascript